Code-Institute-Submissions/the_appleshop_reloaded/README.md

 heroku git:remote -a YOUR_HEROKU_APP_NAME

-* Push the repository content to Heroku:
+* Finally, push the repository content to Heroku:

 git push -u heroku master